 Finance

-Work with, and advise, the Principal to deploy resources to meet the strategic development of the school.
+Work with, and advise, the Principal in the deployment of resources to meet the strategic development of the school.

 Provide strategic leadership, direction and management, ensuring high financial standards.

 Evaluate information and consult with the Principal and Governors to prepare a realistic and balanced budget for school activity.